This mix is 20 to 26 inches tall, generally weighing between 35 and 85 pounds when fully grown.

 Our Puppy Care guides helps you work through those tough, but adorable early stages of your companion’s life.

 We recommend these products to provide the best care for your German Shepherd Husky mix.

 For collar choices, check out “Best German Shepherd Collars.”

 To groom your German Shepherd, read “Best Brush for German Shepherd Dogs.”

-To keep your Husky in great grooming condition, click on “Best Brush for Siberian Huskies.”
+Plus, to keep your Husky coat in great condition, click on “Best Brush for Siberian Huskies.”

 Pros and Cons of Getting a German Shepherd Husky Mix